 5. Who and/or what inspires your work?

 Like a deep-sea trawler, I dredge Instagram and social media for every image possible.
-But mostly, a lot of inspiration comes from the compost of images I’ve obsessively built up over years.
+But mostly, a lot of inspiration comes from the compost of images I’ve obsessively built up over the years.
 I’ve been through phases, from outsider art like Henry Darger, to the psychedelic comic art of Mobius and Brendan McCarthy, to Japanese prints of Kuniyoshi, to fine artists like Francis Bacon, then a stack of photos cut out of magazines – I bought a great second-hand book recently with photos of weather damage in Surrey that has proved invaluable.
 On top of that, I keep my brain busy with writers like William Burroughs, Angela Carter and Yuval Noah Harari.
 Comics range from everything 2000AD and Image, to Farel Dalrymple, Brecht Evens, Charles Burns, Simon Roy – too many to mention.

 6. What role does art play in your life?
 How does it change the way you view the world?

 The world is a peculiar place.
 All it takes is a look around to see how strange we are as a species.
-We’re an animal that made plastic cutlery, nuclear bombs and ready packed cheese slices.
+We’re an animal that made plastic cutlery, nuclear bombs, and ready-packed cheese slices.
 Wars are waged over arguments about things we completely made up.
-We’ve already stepped into an age where our tools are now merging with us in some weird technological symbiosis, and may surpass us.
+We’ve already stepped into an age where our tools are now merging with us in some weird technological symbiosis and may surpass us.
 As an artist, you always want the world to inspire you, but the 21st century might be a case of being careful what you wish for.

 7. Where did you study?

 I never went to university or art college, so I’m self-taught.
-That’s just another way of saying I learnt in my own way and at my own pace.
+That’s just another way of saying I learned in my own way and at my own pace.
 I’ve always been around a group of artists, so I’ve picked up things from friends along the way whenever it is necessary.

 8. Where do you see yourself in five years?

-In five years time I want to be more established.
+In five years time, I want to be more established.
 I have a graphic novel I want to complete, and some collaborations I want to fully develop.
 I’ve been doing some great comic work with Boo Cook, and Simon Davis.
 I want to see where that goes.
 I also have several art projects that I want to bring to fruition so that I reach more people with my work.